alexandremendoncaalvaro/severinopi/README.md

 * [Raspberry Pi Imager for Ubuntu](https://downloads.raspberrypi.org/imager/imager_amd64.deb)

 Connect an SD card reader with the SD card inside.
-Open Raspberry Pi Imager and choose the required OS from the list presented.
+Open Raspberry Pi Imager and choose Raspibian(recomended) from the OS list presented.
 Choose the SD card you wish to write your image to.
 Review your selections and click 'WRITE' to begin writing data to the SD card.
 >Note: if using the Raspberry Pi Imager on Windows 10 with Controlled Folder Access enabled, you will need to explicitly allow the Raspberry Pi Imager permission to write the SD card.
 If this is not done, the Raspberry Pi Imager will fail with a "failed to write" error.